-Expand Access to School Libraries and Librarians (S.3931 Farley/A.6784-A Solages)
+Expand Access to School Libraries and Librarians

-Currently, elementary schools are not required to staff a certified School Library Media Specialist.
-Secondary schools are only required to do so in Commissioner's Education Regulations, not by state statute.
+Currently, elementary schools are not required to be staffed by a certified School Library Media Specialist, while secondary schools are only required to do so by Commissioner's Education Regulations.
 Many school districts disregard the Commissioner's regulations; the NYC Department of Education previously sought a waiver from this requirement.